NiGhTTraX/react-connect-rest/README.md

 and how the data it returns looks:

 1. All entities can be uniquely identifiable by an `id` key.
+2. Collections handle POST and DELETE, entities handle PUT and PATCH.

 ## Connecting multiple views to the same API